Michael Profile Picture

 MAKERSPACE TECHNICAL LEAD.

-I am an aspiring software engineer studying Computer Science, with recent experience in undergraduate research and client-based software development.
-I have worked on applications ranging from Spotify clones and airline metadata systems to generative visual art and AI engines.
-My current focus lies in full-stack engineering and machine learning.
+I'm an aspiring software engineer studying Computer Science, with experience in ML/AI research and client-based software development.
+I've worked on applications ranging from full-stack blog apps and chess engines to generative visual art and ML hardware-based physics research.
+My focus lies in full-stack engineering and machine learning.

 GitHub